 Jailbreak allows you to get control over the root and media partition of your device.
-This is where all the iOS files are stores.
+This is where all the iOS files are stored.
 To do this, /private/etc/fstab must be patched.

 fstab is like a switch that controls permissions to the root and media partitions.
 By default, this is set to a 'read-only' mode allowing you to only view but not make any changes.
 To be able to make modifications, we have to set the fstab to 'read-write' mode.
 It is the switch room of your iDevice, controlling the permission of the root and media partition.

 While this might sound easy, the biggest problem is getting in all the files that you need through the various checkpoints.
-The checkpoints are Apple's way of ensuring that the file is legit or a third-party.
-Every file is signed by a key, and without it, the file will be put aside and be unusable.
+The checkpoints are Apple's way of ensuring that the file is legit or a third party.
+Every file is signed by a key, and without it, the file will be put aside and unusable.

 Before we understand how we can bypass these checkpoints, we must enlighten ourselves with some more information.